Barnett Newman: Career

 Newman wrote catalogue forewords and reviews as well as organized exhibitions, He then became a member of the Uptown Group and had his first solo show at the Betty Parsons Gallery in 1948.
 Soon after his first exhibition, Newman remarked in one of the Artists' Session at Studio 35: "We are in the process of making the world, to a certain extent, in our own image."
 Using his writing skills, Newman fought to reinforce his newly established image as an artist and to promote his work.
 An example is his letter on April 9, 1955, "Letter to Sidney Janis: ... it is true that Rothko talks the fighter.
 He fights, however, to submit to the philistine world.
 My struggle against bourgeois society has involved the total rejection of it."

-Throughout the 1940s he worked in a surrealist vein, then developed his signature style.
+Throughout the 1940s, he worked in a surrealist vein, then developed his signature style.
 This is characterized by areas of color separated by thin vertical lines, or "zips" as Newman called them.
 In the first works featuring zips, the color fields are variegated, but later the colors are pure and flat.
 Newman thought that he reached his fully distinct, signature style with the Onement series (from 1948).
 The zips define the spatial structure of the painting and simultaneously divide and unite the composition.
-According to Art Historian April Kingsley, the zip in Newman's paintings are 'flashing light of a nuclear explosion and the old testament pillar of fire', thus mixing the paradox of romantic sublime with the depiction of destruction and transcendence.
+According to art historian April Kingsley, the zip in Newman's paintings are 'flashing light of a nuclear explosion and the old testament pillar of fire', thus mixing the paradox of romantic sublime with the depiction of destruction and transcendence.
 Already 1944 Barnett Newman tried to explain America's newest art movement and included a list of "the men in the new movement."
-Ex-surrealists, like Matta, are mentioned, and Wolfgang Paalen Paalen is mentioned twice with Gottlieb, Rothko, Pollock, Hofmann, Baziotes, Gorky and others.
+Ex-surrealists, like Matta, are mentioned, and Wolfgang Paalen is mentioned twice with Gottlieb, Rothko, Pollock, Hofmann, Baziotes, Gorky and others.
 Motherwell is mentioned with a question mark.

 The zip remained a constant feature of Newman's work throughout his life.
 In some paintings of the 1950s, such as The Wild, which is eight feet tall by one and a half inches wide (2.43 meters by 4.1 centimeters), the zip is all there is to the work.
 Newman also made a few sculptures which are essentially three-dimensional zips.

 Although Newman's paintings appear to be purely abstract, and many of them were originally untitled, the names he later gave them hinted at specific subjects being addressed, often with a Jewish theme.
 Two paintings from the early 1950s, for example, are called Adam and Eve.
 There is also Uriel (1954), and Abraham (1949), a very dark painting which, as well as being the name of a biblical patriarch, was the name of Newman's father, who had died in 1947.